-After spending fifteen years as a pediatrician, she has now been practicing psychiatry for over ten years.
-She feels blessed to have had this rich experience, from being in the delivery room with a 24-week premature infant and in the hospital room with a 92-year-old woman with mania.
+After spending fifteen years as a pediatrician, Dr. Brown has now been practicing psychiatry for over ten years.
+She feels blessed to have had this rich experience, from being in the delivery room with a 24-week premature infant to being in the hospital room with a 92-year-old woman with mania.

-Dr. Brown initially practiced pediatrics in a clinic which served farmworker families and then with an insured population of patients from all walks of life.
+Dr. Brown initially practiced pediatrics in a clinic that served farmworker families and then worked with an insured population of patients from all walks of life.
 She developed a special interest in child mental health and left her pediatric practice to complete a second residency in Psychiatry.

 To Dr. Brown, mental illness is personal because it runs in her family.
 This experience gives her special compassion both for those with the illness and for their family.
-She also has optimism that her patients will recover and flourish.
-Dr. Brown’s approach with patients is grounded in collaboration and education.
-She listens to her patients, asks questions, and then offers choices about their treatment.
+She is also optimistic that her patients will recover and flourish.
+Dr. Brown’s approach to her patients is grounded in collaboration and education.
+She listens, asks questions, and then offers them choices about their treatment.
 She also pays attention to their entire health picture so that mental health treatment can be integrated with any other health issues.

 Having treated many patients with mental health struggles, she recognizes that 40% of patients may not benefit from the traditional medications for depression.
 Some of them improve with psychotherapy.
 To Dr. Brown, TMS and esketamine offer alternatives for people who are not improving.
 Her patients who have experienced these treatments have improved and found the treatment was relatively symptom-free.